Earthquakes on May 3, 2026

 5.8 km---✓ ReviewedUSGS →

-At 22:12 UTC on May 3, 2026, a magnitude 2.2 tremor occurred 58 km S of Whites City, New Mexico.
-It arrived roughly 2 hours after a larger magnitude 2.7 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The hypocenter lay at 5.8 km, placing this in the shallow crustal category.
+May 3, 2026 brought a magnitude 2.2 earthquake 58 km S of Whites City, New Mexico, logged at 22:12 UTC.
+Coming 2 hours after a magnitude 2.7 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+At a depth of 5.8 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 31.653°, -104.431°.
+Coordinates: 31.653°, -104.431°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03